Jordan4184/Jordan4184/README.md

 - 👋 Hi, I’m @Jordan4184, a passionate and dedicated newcomer to the programming world, currently honing my skills as a full-stack developer.
-I am enthusiastically learning various skill sets, such as HTML, CSS, JavaScript, Python, SQL, and more with a keen interest in becoming a full-stack developer.
+I am enthusiastically learning various skill sets, such as HTML, CSS, JavaScript, Python, and more with a keen interest in becoming a full-stack developer.

 - 🌱 I'm committed to continuous learning and growth, eagerly diving into new technologies, algorithms, designs, and frameworks that will broaden my understanding and enhance my capabilities.
 As I navigate my tech journey, I am open to collaborations and projects that will challenge me and push the boundaries of my knowledge.